EmmaQjf/codeChallenges/README.md

 #37 pageCount:Given n and p, find and print the minimum number of pages that must be turned in order to arrive at page .</br>

 thoughts:simple</br>

+## Day 26:
+Today's Progress:complete valleyCount<br />
+#38 valleyCount:Given the sequence of up and down steps during a hike, find and print the number of valleys walked through.</br>

+thoughts:simple</br>